raspberrypi/hats/designguide.md

 At a very early point in the boot process, either GPIOMAN (for recent firmware) or the Videocore platform code sets the initial state of GPIO pins.

 Note: For legacy platform code, several defaults were hardcoded.
-A Pi B+ with old firmware will assume that it is a Model B and as such up to three output pins may be driven as outputs on boot.
+A Pi with old firmware (firmware older than the model release date) will often assume that it is a Pi 1 Model B and as such up to three output pins may be driven as outputs on boot.
 See the following section for the GPIOs that may be driven as output by default and the recommended method of designing hardware to guard against this.

 After the GPIOMAN/platform code stage the VC bootloader will attempt to probe for an EEPROM attached to GPIO0 and GPIO1.
 If successful, a GPIO setup map (as described in the EEPROM data format) will be applied to Bank 0 pins.